Spydr06/CSpydr/README.md

 make
 ```

-To install CSpydr with all of it's components (cspc - The CSpydr Compiler and the CSpydr Standard Library), enter this command (as root):
+To install CSpydr with all of it's components (cspc - The CSpydr Compiler and the CSpydr Standard Library), enter this command (with root privileges):
 ```bash
 sudo make install
 ```